Tympanic membrane perforation, or a ruptured eardrum, is a hole in the eardrum (tympanic membrane).

 Eardrums may rupture from a variety of causes, including:

-Factors that may increase your chance of rupturing an eardrum include:
+Factors that may increase your chance of a ruptured eardrum include:

 You may not have any symptoms.